 From harmonics to frequencies

-A brief history of musical degeneration
+A Natural history of music

 A SHORT "NATURAL" HISTORY OF MUSIC